BigMurph619/Emerald-Monomon/readme.md

 17. You may use the lotto once in hopes of a PP UP

 18. Trainer Hill is banned.
+SS Anne is allowed.

 19. You must beat Steven after the E4 to win Monomon.
+Goodluck Challenger.

 # Credits/Useful Links
  - [iateyourpie](https://www.twitch.tv/iateyourpie) Inspired by Kaizo IronMON